OIDemi/OIDemi/README.md

 ### 👨‍💻 About Me

-A young developer curious about building backend software solutions.
-Started with frontend development but had a deeper love for backend and decided to stick with it.
+A young developer curious about building backend software solutions with Java

 🌱 **Currently Learning**:
 - **Java** - To build backend systems